peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 Glycine max            16   0   0   127
 Gossypium hirsutum     16   0   0   127
 Homo sapiens           0    2   0   141
-Huso dauricus          92   0   36  15
+Huso dauricus          112  0   16  15
 Lactuca altaica        0    66  0   77
 Lactuca sativa         74   2   0   67
 Lactuca serriola       0    66  0   77
+Lactuca tatarica       0    39  0   104
 Lactuca virosa         0    66  0   77
 Meleagris gallopavo    16   0   0   127
 Parapenaeopsis sp.
 0    0   6   137
 Pieris brassicae       6    0   0   137
-Pleuronectes platessa  61   0   3   79
+Pleuronectes platessa  64   0   0   79
 Solanum lycopersicum   16   0   0   127
 Sus scrofa             64   0   0   79
 Triticum aestivum      0    0   16  127
 Zea mays               0    0   128 15
-OTHER 27 SPECIES IN DB 0    0   0   3861
+OTHER 31 SPECIES IN DB 0    0   0   4433
 ====================== ==== === === ====

 Most of the false positives (FP) are alternative genus level matches in *Brassica* and *Lactuca* (as discussed in the paper).
+The two sequences we recorded in the Mini-rbcL reference set as the family Brassicaceae are likely also *Brassica*.
+The trnL-P6-loop marker had references for *Aloe reynoldsii* but these matches are most likely from *Aloe variegata*.

+A couple of the unique sequences are in the Mini-rbcL reference as the family Cactaceae, and since they only appeared in the experimental mixes, these are likely *Echinocactus* sp. or *Euphorbia* sp.

 There are more interesting FP for *Acipenser schrenckii* (the authors found this was accidentally included from the *Huso dauricus* caviar used), human